kbermude/bitso_test/README.md

 # Bitso Test
-This test for Data Engineer position consist in two challenges.
+This is the test for Data Engineer position, which consists in two challenges describe below.

+# Challenge 1

-The first one: Bitso Order Book Monitoring Script designed to enable the "Markets" team to monitor the bid-ask spread in the MXN_BTC and USD_MXN order books provided by the Bitso API.
+Bitso Order Book Monitoring Script designed to enable the "Markets" team to monitor the bid-ask spread in the BTC_MXN and USD_MXN order books provided by the Bitso API.
 Additionally, it generates alerts when the spread exceeds certain predefined thresholds, such as 1.0%, 0.5%, 0.1%, or any other custom value.
 Below is the detailed documentation of the script.

-## Usage of the Script
 ## Requirements
-Before running the script, make sure you have the following Python libraries installed:
+Before running the script, make sure you have the following requriments:

+- Python
   - requests: For making HTTP requests to the Bitso API.
   - pandas: For data manipulation and formatting.
-- asyncio: For enabling asynchronous programming.
-- argparse: For paring arguments
+- Bitso API
+  - Testing account: you need create an account in bitso
+  - Funds: as developer you can contact directly to the team for this step
+  - Credentials: api key and api secret

+## Main Functionality
+The script performs the following actions:
+- Makes requests to the Bitso API to fetch real-time data from an order book (BTC_MXN or USD_MXN).
+- Calculates the bid-ask spread using the formula: (best_ask - best_bid) * 100 / best_ask.
+- Generates alerts if the spread exceeds the specified threshold.
+- Stores the records in CSV files every second and acumulate information for 10 minutes (600 records), in a directory structure simulating partitions in S3 by date and time.

+## Alerts
+When the spread exceeds the specified threshold, an alert will be generated in the console.
+Alerts indicate that the spread is greater than the set threshold.
+The alerts by consolo can be change by any other type of alert.

 ## Running the Script
 To execute the script, follow these steps: